University of Illinois

 Dr. Sotomayor's research views sport as a window to observe and analyze politics, culture, and national identity in Latin America and the Caribbean.
 He also does research on historical genealogy and family history in Modern and Colonial Latin America.

 Works in progress:

 * Sotomayor, Antonio.
-Religious Games: The YMCA, Sport, and Imperial Statecraft in Cuba and Puerto Rico, 1898-1950s. (book length project in preparation).
+Religious Games: The YMCA, Sport, and Imperial Statecraft in Cuba and Puerto Rico, 1898-1940s.
+Lincoln: University of Nebraska Press (under contract).

 * A multi-volume edition of the collection of almost 300 letters from the family of the Conde de Montemar, 1761-1799.

 * Articles on Puerto Rican family history during the 16th, 17th, and 18th centuries.